Skip to main content

 B. SITES/ACTIVITIES:

-Of course, SIT solo travelers visit internationally renowned sites often exploring much longer than most tourists do/can, searching & probing for nuances, questioning the curious & contemplating the intriguing.
-SIT travelers are usually keen observers of both the nuanced & obvious because they are focused in the moment; insatiably curious, poking deeper & deeper into what fascinates their curiosity.
+Of course, independent solo travelers visit internationally renowned sites often exploring much longer than most tourists do/can, searching & probing for nuances, questioning the curious & contemplating the intriguing.
+Solo travelers are usually keen observers of both the nuanced & obvious because they are focused in the moment; insatiably curious, poking deeper & deeper into what fascinates their curiosity; Not distracted.

 My Youtube videos epitomize: @scottscolotravels.com https://studio.youtube.com/channel/UCxLopkdZJOy7_KKKiU-49eA/content/playlists

-But, perhaps even more important to SITs are less popular or remote sites & activities.
+But, perhaps even more important to independent solo travelers are less popular or remote sites & activities.
 Independent solo travelers' pre-trip research intentionally ferrets out obscure, remote sites and experiences, because these rural back roads & small villages often expose a culture’s unique, authentic lifestyles & perhaps equally important, avoid the increasingly onerous cacophony & chaos of major site’s tourist hordes.

-SITs seek, unique sites & experiences, eating.& sleeping local, walking non-tourist neighborhoods, using local transportation, and searching out remote villages.
+Independent solo travelers seek, unique sites & experiences, eating & sleeping local, walking non-tourist neighborhoods, using local transportation, and searching out remote villages.

 Anecdote: Bagan, Myanmar's 2200 remaining temples: of an original 10,000 could be easily visited by bus tour, but only main temples on easily accessible main routes with little of solitude's reflection time & a chaotic mobbed lunch.